julioromanoreal/batch-importer/README.md

 * `002`: Data from customers as in `002çCNPJçNameçBusiness Area`
 * `003`: Data from sales as in `003çSale IDç[Item ID-Item Quantity-Item Price]çSalesman name`

+After processing all files within the specified directory, the system must create a file within the output directory containing the following information:

+* Quantity of customers in the files
+* Quantity of salesman in the files
+* ID of the most expensive sale
+* The worst salesman

 ### Built With

 * Java 15